 Returning to the PDEs~\eqref{eq:RPS_PDEs}, we computed solutions over a range of values of~$\sigma$, $\zeta$ and domain size.
-We imposed periodic boundary conditions, and used Fourier transforms and second-order exponential time differencing~\citep{Cox2002}.
-In 2D, we mainly used $1000\times1000$ domains, with $1536\times1536$ Fourier modes in each direction.
-We estimated speeds of TWs (in 1D) and rotation speeds and far-field wavelengths and wavespeeds of spirals (in 2D).
+We imposed periodic boundary conditions, and used fast Fourier transforms and second-order exponential time differencing~\cite{Cox2002}.
+In 2D, we mainly used $1000\times1000$ domains, with $1536$ Fourier modes in each direction.
+We estimated speeds of TWs (in 1D) and rotation frequencies and far-field wavelengths and wavespeeds of spirals (in 2D).

-In 1D and with $\sigma=3.2$, for $\zeta<\frac{\sigma}{2}=1.6$, we are able to find stable TWs for all box sizes larger than $\Lambda_H$.
+In 1D, with $\sigma=3.2$ and $\zeta<\frac{\sigma}{2}=1.6$, we are able to find stable TWs for all box sizes larger than $\Lambda_H$.
 For $\zeta>\frac{\sigma}{2}$, we find that TWs are stable in smaller boxes, and unstable in larger boxes, with a decreasing range of stable boxes sizes as $\zeta$~is increased.
 For $\zeta=3$, we are unable to find any stable TWs.
-The crosses (resp.\ open circles) on the curves in Fig.~\ref{fig:per_orbs} show the observed wavespeeds of stable (resp.\ unstable) TWs for a range of $\zeta$ and box sizes.
-In this context, by ``stable'' we are referring to how the TWs evolves in time with a fixed wavelength, and we are not considering perturbations that change the wavelength.
-A full treatment would consider convective and absolute instability of the TWs.
+The crosses (resp.\ open circles) in Fig.~\ref{fig:per_orbs} show the observed wavespeeds of stable (resp.\ unstable) TWs for a range of $\zeta$ and box sizes.
+In this context, by ``stable'' we are referring to how the TWs evolves in time with a fixed wavelength.
+A full treatment of stabiliity would include convective and absolute instability of the~TWs.

 In 2D, spiral waves (or more complex solutions) are usually found if the domain is large enough.
 We use initial conditions that are one half $a$ and a quarter each $b$ and~$c$, as in~\cite{Szczesny2013}.
-When we find spirals, if they are big enough, we locate the core (where $a=b=c$) and compute the far-field wavelength by looking at $a$, $b$ and $c$ along a cut through the core, as indicated in Fig.~\ref{fig:TW}(a,b).
-The period~$\Omega$ in time is obtained from a timeseries, and the wavespeed estimated as $\gamma=\Lambda/\Omega$.
-For $\sigma=3.2$ and for a selection of~$\zeta$, we have included in Fig.~\ref{fig:pspace} three examples, along with their $(\gamma,\zeta)$ values, and in Fig.~\ref{fig:per_orbs} (as open squares) the $(\gamma,\Lambda)$ values estimated from spiral solutions.
-The fact that the open square symbols lie on the continuation curves from AUTO confirms that the far field of the spirals does behave as a 1D TW and obeys the same nonlinear dispersion relation as true 1D solutions.
+When we find spirals, we locate the core (where $a=b=c$) and compute the far-field wavelength by taking a cut through the core (Fig.~\ref{fig:TW}(a,b)).
+The angular frequency~$\Omega$ is obtained from a timeseries (the temporal period is $2\pi/\Omega$), and the wavespeed is $\gamma=\Lambda\Omega/2\pi$.
+For $\sigma=3.2$ and a selection of~$\zeta$, we have included in Fig.~\ref{fig:pspace} three examples, along with their $(\gamma,\zeta)$ values, and in Fig.~\ref{fig:per_orbs} (as open squares) the $(\gamma,\Lambda)$ values estimated from spiral solutions.
+The fact that the open square symbols lie on the continuation curves from AUTO confirms that the far field of the spirals obeys the same nonlinear dispersion relation as 1D solutions.